Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

 \section{Computational paths}

 Let us begin by introducing the main work tool, an entity known as computational paths.
-In \citet{Art3}, we have seen that it is possible to interpret the identity type semantically, considering the terms as homotopical paths between two points of a space.
+The proposed by \cite{Awodney2007} establishes a connection between homotopy theory and computational logic.
+From this, in \cite{Art3}, provides a semantic interpretation of the identity type which states that terms of the identity type can be understood as homotopic paths between two points in a space.
 Thus, inspired by the path-based approach of the homotopy interpretation, we can use a similar approach to define the identity type in type theory, this time as part of the deductive calculus, with a view to formalize sequences of rewrites from term to term, which we are referring to as computational paths.

 The interpretation will of course be akin to the homotopy case: a term $p : Id_{A}(a,b)$ will be a computational path between terms $a, b : A$, and such path will be the result of a sequence of rewrites.
 In the sequel, we shall give a formal definition.
-The main idea, i.e.\ proofs of equality statements as (reversible) sequences of rewrites, is not new, as it goes back to a paper entitled "Equality in labeled deductive systems and the functional interpretation of propositional equality , presented in December 1993 at the {\em 9th Amsterdam Colloquium\/}, and published by \citet{Ruy4}.
+The main idea, i.e.\ proofs of equality statements as (reversible) sequences of rewrites, is not new, as can be seen in the work developed by \cite{mesenguer} that also establishes equality via the rewrite system.
+However, this work is based on the rewriting equity system proposed in the paper entitled "Equality in labeled deductive systems and the functional interpretation of propositional equality, presented in December 1993 at the {\em 9th Amsterdam Colloquium\/}, and published by \cite{Ruy4}.

 Indeed, one of the most interesting aspects of the identity type is the fact that it can be used to construct higher structures.
 This is a rather natural consequence of the fact that it is possible to construct higher identities.
 For any $a, b : A$, we have type $Id_{A}(a,b)$.
 If this type is inhabited by any $p, q:Id_{A}(a,b)$, then we have type $Id_{Id_{A}(a,b)}(p,q)$.
-If the latter type is inhabited, we have a higher equality between $p$ and $q$ \citet{harper1}.
+If the latter type is inhabited, we have a higher equality between $p$ and $q$ \cite{harper1}.
 This concept is also present in computational paths.
 One can show the equality between two computational paths $s$ and $t$ by constructing a third one between $s$ and $t$.
-We show in this chapter a system of rules used to establish equalities between computational paths \citet{Anjo1}.
+We show in this chapter a system of rules used to establish equalities between computational paths \cite{Anjo1}.